 Disruption Network Lab

 The goal of the Disruption Network Lab is to present and generate new possible routes of social and political action within the framework of hacktivism, digital culture and information technology, focusing on the disruptive potential of artistic practices.
 The Disruption Network Lab investigates projects that disrupt the field of information technology in unexpected ways, shedding light on interventions that provoke political and social change.
 The Disruption Network Lab is a conceptual and practical zone where artists, hackers, activists, networkers, whistle-blowers and critical thinkers enter into dialogue.
 The curatorial methodology brings together a montage of practices, as well as of fieldwork, to create a conceptual network based on the analysis of multiple points of view.
 The programme is developed through artistic presentations, theoretical debates and keynote events.

-The diverse series of events establish local and translocal partnerships with other spaces and institutions in Berlin and internationally.
+The Disruption Network Lab events establish local and trans-local cooperations with other spaces and institutions in Berlin and internationally.
 The first event of the international series was held in London at the Somerset House (April 2016), focusing on the political and artistic consequences of the usage of military and technological bots.